Tropical plant expo draws global industry professionals to Fort Lauderdale

 Tropical Plant International Expo showcased more than 400 companies that specialize in the industry in Florida.

-Tropical plant enthusiasts and businesses from across the world descended on Fort Lauderdale last week to take part in some of the most sophisticated developments in the industry.
+Tropical plant enthusiasts and businesses worldwide descended on Fort Lauderdale last week to participate in some of the industry’s most sophisticated developments.

 The 2025 Tropical Plant International Expo (TPIE) was held at the Broward County Convention Center as some 7,400 professionals from the nursery and landscape industry converged on the event.
 The exposition showcased plant cultivation developments, trends and additional products designed to grow tropical plants.